reworkcss/css-parse/Readme.md

 `options`:

-- `filename` - recommended for debugging.
+- `source` - recommended for debugging.
 - `position` - `true` by default.

 ### Errors